Oscillatory magnetic fields for neutron resonance spin-echo spectroscopy

 \subsection{High-frequency resonant neutron spin flip}

 To perform a resonant spin flip at the highest available resonance of 3.6\,MHz, a high static field of the $B_0$ coils is needed.
-Due to the proximity of the RF and static field coils, the static field required to perform a spin flip at 3.6\,MHz is increased beyond the limits of the static field coils.
-Therefore, we temporarily installed a 2.2\,T superconducting sample magnet equipped with a holder for the RF coil to generate the required $B_0$ field.
+In addition, due to the proximity of the RF and static field coils, the static field required to perform a spin flip at 3.6\,MHz is increased beyond the limits ($\sim$150 mT maximum field) of the presently installed static field coils. {\btxt Therefore, we temporarily installed a MLZ sample environment magnet (equipped with a holder for RESEDA's RF coil) with a sufficiently large 80 mm gap between its superconducting Helmholtz coils which leaves enough space between the RF and static field coils.
+With this gap, a B$_0$ field of only 122\,mT is required as evidenced in the following description.}

 In this test experiment the polarization of the neutron beam was maintained by the instrument's guide field, and flipped by the combination of the sample ($B_0$) field and the RF flipper at the sample position.
 The polarization was then analyzed by an S-bender \cite{Sbender_2006} and the neutron counts were recorded by a single $^3$He counter tube.
 The amplitude of the resonating field is fixed at the value needed for 6\,\angstrom\ neutrons while the $B_0$ field was scanned (c.f.
 Fig. \ref{pic:bscan})

-The clear peak in the data above 122\,mT corresponds to a $\pi$-flip.
-The data quality was limited as the scan was performed at the end of the reactor cycle when the neutron flux was decreasing.
+The clear peak in the data {\btxt in Fig. \ref{pic:bscan}} above 122\,mT corresponds to a $\pi$-flip, {\btxt demonstrating that it is possible to achieve a resonant spin flip at 3.6\,MHz for neutrons with a wavelength of 6\,\angstrom.} The data quality was limited as the scan was performed at the end of the reactor cycle when the neutron flux was decreasing.
 Good agreement with the calculated curve is observed.
 This proves the possibility to perform RF-flips at very high frequencies as a precondition to enhance the resolution of NRSE and MIEZE drastically.